0w8States/DotNET---ADS-Online-Change-CPP-Module/README.md

 ## Prerequisites

-Below I two systems are listed; the engineering and target.
-These can be the same system, but the target will be whatever system is running TwinCAT XAR, and the engineering is whatever system is running the WinForms application + XAE environment.

 * The engineering system running the WinForms application needs a full (or trial) TE1300 Scope Professional license generated
-* The target system will need a TF3300 Scope View and TC1300 C++ trial license
+* The target system will need a TF3300 Scope View, and TC1300 C++ trial license or Simulink trial

 ## Running the App